camunda/camunda-docs-manual/content/reference/rest/decision-definition/post-evaluate.md

 # Result

 A JSON array representing the result of the newly evaluated decision.
-The array contains the output values of each matched rule as key-value pairs.
-Each key is an output name of an output clause and each value an output value object that has the following properties:
+The array contains the output values as key-value pairs.
+Each key is an output name and each value an output value object that has the following properties:

 {{< rest-var-response >}}

+See the [user guide]({{< relref "user-guide/dmn-engine/evaluate-decisions.md#interpret-the-decision-result" >}}) for details about the decision result.

 ## Response codes